vedph/mqdq_mqutil/Readme.md

 2. determine the partitions boundaries:

 - for unpartitioned documents, each partition is either `div2` (when any `div2` is present), or `div1` (when no `div2` is present), as a whole.
-- for partitioned documents, each partition is the all the children elements of each `div1` (with all of their descendants), up to the first `pb` child, or up to the `div1` end.
+- for partitioned documents, each partition is all the children elements of each `div1` (with all of their descendants), up to the first `pb` child, or up to the `div1` end.

 3. determine the partitions citations: